Best Tips for Buying a Used Car - What to Look For When Shopping For a Used Vehicle

 When you see a vehicle that interests you, you should contact the seller by phone or email and set up an appointment to see the vehicle in-person.
 At your appointment, be sure to take the car for a test drive.

-Consider the handling of the car- reaction times i.e.-the steering, any delays in the braking system.
+When shopping for a used car and test driving the car, consider the handling of the car- reaction times i.e.-the steering, any delays in the braking system.
 Listen to the idle of the engine.
 Listen for any sounds such as knockings, hums, or anything unusual coming from the car.
 Check the mileage (You want it to be as low as possible.
 Under 100,000 is terrific for a very old [8 years or more].
 Don't bother buying a vehicle with 200,000 miles or more on it.)
 Look at the interior and the exterior of the vehicle, for any dings, scratches, dents, dirty upholstery, broken glass (mirrors, windows) or other broken parts.
 Even if you go to see the car in sunshine and daylight (as you should), turn the exterior and interior lights on and off, operate the windshield wipers, try listen to the radio.
 Look under the hood.
 Look in the trunk.
 Even if you are not a mechanic, go to your vehicle appointment with keen senses to investigate everything you can.
 Ask when last the vehicle was inspected, checking the stickers on the front windshield.
 A vehicle should not be sold to you unless it is newly inspected.

-Ask about the level of fluids in the car.
+When looking to buy a used car, ask about the level of fluids in the car.
 So many things operate on fluids- transmission fluid, oil, windshield wiper fluid.
 When last was the vehicle flushed of respective fluids and re-filled?
 I.e.- when was the last oil change?
 How is the transmission in general?
 Buying a vehicle with a bad transmission is not recommended because they are very expensive to fix.
 How is the engine?
 How has it been with fuel efficiency?
 And so on and so forth.
 Do not be afraid to ask questions.
 Go with a short list.

 Some individuals might also ask permission for their personal mechanics to check vehicles out before buying.
 Most sellers should comply with allowing such inspections.
 At some point, you want to just trust and take that leap.
 Know the risk, but also know that it can be very worth it to by a used vehicle.